-Your answers to those questions don’t really matter because you’re hearing about it now, and let me tell you, this is DELISH.
+Your answers to those questions don’t really matter because you’re hearing about it now, and let me tell you, this is DELICIOUS.

-Okay, talk about tangential, backkkk to the crepes.
-So what’s awesome about these crêpes is that you can make a BUNCH of them at once, keep them in the fridge, and eat them all week long as you’re rushing out the house to get to, none other than, school.
-And let’s be honest here, crêpes make damn good breakfast, always.
+What’s great about these crêpes is that you can make a BUNCH of them at once, keep them in the fridge, and eat them all week long as you’re rushing out the house.

 Now the biggest question with this recipe is: can you taste the carrot juice?
 The answer is nope, not really.
-The carrot juice caramelizes when you cook the crêpe and so it just makes it nice and sweet in a very cozy, comforting, autumn-leaves-are-falling, kind of way.
-I dig it.
-With lots of maple syrup.
-The carrot juice also makes your crêpes orange.
-I love that.
+The liquid from the carrot juice evaporates and the remaining sugars caramelize when you cook the crêpe.
+In result, it renders a every so slightly earthy, sweet crepe that has a comforting orange tinge.

 Yield: 3-4 small crêpes or 2 large crêpes